-Troy Art Guild finding ways to cope with virus restrictions - The Troy Messenger
+Pike County Art Guild finding ways to cope with virus restrictions - The Troy Messenger

-Troy Art Guild finding ways to cope with virus restrictions
+Pike County Art Guild finding ways to cope with virus restrictions

-As the coronavirus continues, the Troy Art Guild is “figuring” that art is a good way of coping with the restrictions and stresses of the worldwide pandemic.
+As the coronavirus continues, the Pike County Art Guild is “figuring” that art is a good way of coping with the restrictions and stresses of the worldwide pandemic.

 So, the art guild scheduled three painting sessions with the focus on figure drawing or painting, said Amanda Smothers, art guild, presidents.